-- 4.1 All Research Students must present a written thesis, presented in English, in the format agreed by the University Research Committee, on the subject of their research, for examination by a team of Examiners. - 4.2 Research Students are required to submit their thesis for examination within the registration periods set out in 3.17 or section V.3 of the Professional Doctorate Academic Regulations.

-- 4.3 The thesis may contain work previously published by the candidate, and reference to such publication shall be made in the thesis.
+- 4.1 All Research Students must present a written thesis, presented in English, in the format agreed by the University Research Committee, on the subject of their research, for examination by a team of Examiners. - 4.2 Research Students are required to submit their thesis for examination within the registration periods set out in 3.18. - 4.3 The thesis may contain work previously published by the candidate, and reference to such publication shall be made in the thesis.
 Where publications are jointly authored by the Student and others, the Student's contribution to the publication must be specified. - 4.4 The thesis may not contain work that has been previously submitted for another award. - 4.5 For the award of PhD by Published Work, only work that has been peer reviewed is eligible for inclusion.
 The publications submitted for examination must for a coherent body of knowledge rather than a series of disconnected research outputs.
-80% of this work must have appeared within six years of the date of submission. - 4.6 For the award of Higher Doctorate a portfolio of work of high distinction should be included.
+80% of this work must have appeared within six years of the date of submission.
+(Refer to Appendix A: Regulations for the Degree Award of PhD by Published Work)

+- 4.6 For the award of Higher Doctorate a portfolio of work of high distinction should be included.
 It should constitute an original and significant contribution to the advancement of knowledge and/or its application and should support the case that the applicant is an authority in his/her field of study.
 That the latter is the case will be demonstrated by evidence of a sustained and coherent contribution to scholarship over a number of years.
-Such evidence will largely be provided by published work submitted but may be complemented by supporting evidence of sustained contributions to higher education, especially at the postgraduate level in such activities as successful research degree supervision and examination of research degree candidates. - 4.7 Following the award of the degree, an electronic copy of the theses (E-theses) will be lodged in the University's on-line repository unless an application for confidentiality has been approved by the Dean of Research. - 4.8 The copies of the thesis submitted for examination and the final E-Thesis shall remain the property of the University but the copyright of the thesis shall be vested in the Student. - 4.9 An application for confidentiality may be made to the Dean of Research on the following grounds: - \circ to enable a patent application to be lodged, or - to protect material that is sensitive commercially or personally, or due to its relation to questions of national security.
+Such evidence will largely be provided by published work submitted but may be complemented by supporting evidence of sustained contributions to higher education, especially at the postgraduate level in such activities as successful research degree supervision and examination of research degree candidates.
+(Refer to Appendix B: Regulations for the Award of Higher Doctorate) - 4.7 Following the award of the degree, an electronic copy of the theses (E-theses) will be lodged in the University's on-line repository unless an application for confidentiality has been approved by the Dean of Research. - 4.8 The copies of the thesis submitted for examination and the final E-Thesis shall remain the property of the University but the copyright of the thesis shall be vested in the Student. - 4.9 An application for confidentiality may be made to the Dean of Research on the following grounds: - o to enable a patent application to be lodged, or - to protect material that is sensitive commercially or personally, or due to its relation to questions of national security.